OrthoticsManager/policies/README.md

 # Podiatric Practice Management, LLC
 # HIPAA Compliance Policies

-Podiatric Practice Management, LLC (PPM) follows the Open Source HIPAA compliance policy documents created by Datica, a HITRUST CSF certified digital health platform.
+Podiatric Practice Management, LLC (PPM) follows the Open Source HIPAA compliance policy documents created and made Open Source by Datica, a HITRUST CSF certified digital health platform.
 The first half of these policy documents includes all technical guidelines, both physical and digital.
 Compliant companies take measures to secure their hardware and manage their software in a certain way.
 Encryption, logging, monitoring—these are just a few examples of HIPAA technical requirements.
 Podiatric Practice Managemnet, LLC builds its platform with these guidelines in mind.

 The second half of HIPAA is focused on administrative and organizational activities.
 This includes signing Business Associate Agreements (BAAs), and managing company policies like training, among other things.
 These policies are focused on healthcare technology and software.